 From the time-domain signals of gravitational wave waveforms, the merger of binary black holes generally undergoes three stages, that is the inspiral phase, the merger phase, and the ringdown phase \cite{LIGOScientific:2016aoc}.
 Among these, the ringdown phase is characterized by oscillatory behavior with exponential decay, which can be described by a wave equation.
 During this phase, the quasinormal modes of the black holes dominate these signals, and these signals are entirely determined by the parameters of the black holes themselves.
-Therefore, the quasinormal modes are often referred as the “characteristic sound” of the black holes, serving as a vital tool for identifying and studying the black holes in our universe.
-The quasinormal modes of the black holes surrounded by dark matter were widely investigated in Refs. \cite{Figueiredo:2023gas,Daghigh:2022pcr,Konoplya:2022hbl}.
+Therefore, the quasinormal modes are often referred as the characteristic sound of the black holes, serving as a vital tool for identifying and studying the black holes in our universe.
+The quasinormal modes of the black holes surrounded by dark matter were widely investigated in Refs. \cite{Zhang:2021bdr,Zhao:2023tyo,Chakraborty:2024gcr,Toshmatov:2025rln}.
 As a specific research case, here we focus on the method for solving the analytical solution of the black hole metric surrounded by dark matter spike and explore how varying parameters of the dark matter spike affect the quasinormal modes of the black holes, particularly in the context of the M87 galaxy.
 Additionally, we also analyze the potential of space-based detectors to observe these impacts.
-Although the analytical solution for the black hole metric can only be obtained under specific parameter conditions, this does not hinder our ability to study the problem.
-Through fixing one certain parameter, we can still gain valuable insights into the interactions and dynamics involved.
+In this work, these analytical solutions for the black hole metric can be obtained by fixing specific parameter of dark matter spike.
+Through fixing these parameter, we can gain valuable insights into the interactions and dynamics involved between the dark matter and the black hole.
 These results may provide some help for investigating the impact of dark matter spike on the quasinormal modes of the black holes.